Updated on 2025-08-19 GMT+08:00

-After you configure a heartbeat function, FunctionGraph sends a heartbeat request to your function instance every 5s.
+After a heartbeat function is configured, FunctionGraph sends a heartbeat request to the function instance every 5 seconds.
 If the response is abnormal, FunctionGraph terminates the function instance.

 The heartbeat request timeout is 3s.
 If no response is returned for six consecutive times, the function instance will be stopped.